 Supermarket-Supplier Relations: Codes of Conduct

 We are having input to the Food and Grocery Code of Conduct Review that is currently underway.
 Introduced in 2015, the FGCC regulates the conduct of those supermarket retailers and wholesalers who have agreed to be bound by the code in their dealings with suppliers.
 The review is intended to ensure that the Code is working effectively as the first prescribed voluntary code under the Competition and Consumer Act 2010.
 Treasury has appointed Professor Graeme Samuel AC to lead the review and consultation with a range of stakeholders is taking place.
 Key issues for consideration in the Review will include: whether the Code should remain voluntary or be made mandatory; whether the conduct provisions of the Code are sufficiently comprehensive and prescriptive and in particular whether the good faith provision should be strengthened; whether the dispute resolution provisions are providing a fair, equitable and effective mechanism for resolving disputes; and whether the enforcement framework is sufficient, including whether pecuniary penalties for breaches of the Code should be produced.
-The Review will produce an interim report in June 2018 and a final report by September 2018.
 We have met with Graeme Samuel and members of the Treasury team to discuss the issues and, as a result of that discussion, have made a preliminary submission focused on the scope and drafting of the obligation of good faith in the Code.
-Our submission can be read here.
-We will make a fuller submission in response to the interim report.
+This submission can be read here.
+We have also made a more fulsome public submission in response to the Draft Report published by the Review in June 2018.
+A link will be provided once it is published on the Review site.
+The final report from the Review is due by September 2018.

 We are also working on a paper that compares and analyses the differences between the Australian code and its UK counterpart, the Groceries Supply Code of Practice (GSCOP), which took effect in 2010.
 The paper will highlight the salient differences between the dispute resolution and enforcement framework that applies under the FGCC and that which applies under GSCOP, central to which is the role of the Groceries Code Adjudicator.
 Drawing on more than 70 interviews with stakeholders, our extensive report on the background to and practical experience in implementation of the FGCC to date can be accessed here.
 Please contact us by email if you would like to receive a copy of our shorter analysis of what has and what hasn’t worked in the experience with the FGCC over the last three years: Beaton-Wells, C. and Paul-Taylor, J, "A Code of Conduct for Supermarket-Supplier Relations: Has it worked?"
 (2018) 46 Australian Business Law Review 6.